Wildhoney/ngVideo/README.md

 ![ngVideo 0.2.0](http://i.imgur.com/dTJDd3u.png)

-`ngVideo` utilises [Angular.js directives](https://docs.angularjs.org/guide/directive) extensively which compartmentalise the various components that make-up the overall `ngVideo` experience &ndash; meaning you get to pick and choose which you components you wish to utilise.
+`ngVideo` utilises [Angular.js directives](https://docs.angularjs.org/guide/directive) extensively which compartmentalises the various components that make-up the overall `ngVideo` experience &ndash; meaning you get to pick and choose which you components you wish to utilise.

 Directive Requirements
 -------------------